-If you wish to meet with your instructor, you can approach your instructor after class, sign up for help during the instructor's designated weekly office hours, or send an email to set up a mutually convenient time.
-Instructors' office locations, e-mail addresses, telephone number and office hours can be found on the Business 2257 OWL site: https://owl.uwo.ca.
+If you wish to meet with your instructor, sign up for help during the instructor's designated weekly office hours, or send an email to set up a mutually convenient time.
+Instructors' e-mail addresses and office hours can be found on the Business 2257 OWL site: https://owl.uwo.ca.